|

+held.
 Approximately thirty cars were on the starting line at 16:30 h.
-On the first row of the grid were the cars of: Benoît Musy (Maserati), Da Silva Ramos (Gordini), Louis
+On the first row of the grid were the cars of: Benoît Musy (Maserati), Da Silva

-and, with each lap, his car emerged higher on the bank of the speed curvature.
+very fast and, with each lap, his car emerged higher on the bank of the speed curvature.
 The car was a mere two meters (6.5 feet) from the top edge of the track.
-After the sixth

 Emergency service quickly came to help, but Benoît Musy had ceased to live.
 His wife, Consuelo